chocolate travel explained

 If you’re looking for more chocolate fun facts to increase your chocolate knowledge, I hope you’ll check out this post.

 Please subscribe to this blog so you don’t miss any future content or announcements.
-We’ll save a spot for you, whether you’re joining us in the flesh, or whether you choose to join us virtually.
+We’ll save a spot for you, whether you’re joining us personally on an upcoming chocolate tour (Costa Rica is next in January, 2020) or whether you choose to join us virtually.